SUGANTHAN54/Cantoo_dev_doc/ProjectOverview.md

 ## System Highlights

 Scalability: Feature modules are separated by domain with large UI suites and data-driven components.

 Security: Auth tokens are stored in local storage and gated by PrivateRoute checks.

 Authentication: Login flow returns a token, with a refresh endpoint available (/api/Login/refreshToken).

 Error Handling: Axios interceptors, Notistack snackbars, and SweetAlert2 dialogs.

 Performance: Code-splitting with React.lazy and CRA build optimizations.

 State Management: Centralized Redux store with feature-specific reducers.

----

-## Documentation Notes

-Architecture and workflow focus, minimal code references.
-Diagrams use Mermaid for GitHub and GitLab compatibility.
-This is a client-only view; backend internals are out of scope.